Volvo XC60 review - Practicality, comfort and boot space

 Used car tests

-The XC60’s boot, as with most in this class, is dwarfed by the Jaguar F-Pace’s, but is still big enough for most family’s needs at 505 litres.
-The optional powered tailgate lifts high out of the way, leaving a wide opening that’s very handy.
-The rear seats are easy to fold and go down completely flat, while a handy reversible mat with carpet one side and plastic on the other, will even fold out to protect the rear bumper.
+The standard-fit powered tailgate lifts high out of the way, leaving a wide opening that’s very handy, while the air suspension on top-spec models can drop the rear of the car by 40mm at the press of a button.
+The rear seats are easy to fold and go down completely flat, while there’s also a handy reversible mat with carpet on one side and plastic on the other, and it’ll even fold out to protect the rear bumper.

-The Volvo XC60 has a solid range of towing capacities, varying according to which engine and number of driven wheels you opt for.
-The maximum an XC60 is rated to tow is a 2,400kg and this top braked trailer towing capacity is available with petrol or diesel engines.
-The T6 and T8 Twin Engine plug-in hybrid models have a 2,100kg towing limit.
+The Volvo XC60 has a solid range of towing capacities, varying according to which engine you opt for.
+The maximum an XC60 is rated to tow is 2,400kg and this top braked trailer towing capacity is available with the entry-level mild-hybrid B4.
+The Recharge T6 and T8 Recharge plug-in hybrid models have a 2,250kg towing limit.

 In this review